pieye/nimbus-ros/README.md

 * Starting RVIZ on any correcly setup device with a monitor, a poincloud and two images should be visible as shwon here:
 <img src="./assets/nimbus_ros.gif" align="center">

+## 4. Configure the driver to your needs
+it is possible to adjust the parameters that have an impact on the amount of transmitted data.
+* A 1GBit/s ethernet connection to the Raspberry Pi is highly recommended.
+If this is given you can launch the default configuration without making any changes.
+* If you only have a 100MBit/s Interface you can load the given preset by changing the default.yaml to fast_ethernet.yaml in the launch file (launch/nimbus.launch).
+This will reduce the resolution!
+* If you need to reduce the bandwitdh even further (e.g. wifi) but still need a reliable point cloud, you can replace the config against the low_bandwitdh.yaml This will heavily reduce the resolution!
+* Furthermore it is possible to adjust the parameters to your own needs.